 When you buy something using links in our stories, we may earn a small commission.
 Read more about our policy.

-Before we get into the nitty gritty of this nifty piece of gear, let’s talk about why you might need a sleeping pad for a hammock.
+Before we get into the nitty gritty of this nifty piece of gear, you may be wondering if you need a sleeping pad for your hammock.
 Obviously hammocks are already so comfortable, but it’s the warmth factor they could use a little help with.
 There are a few options for keeping your backside warm and cozy, and one is a hammock sleeping pad.

 Hammock camping in cold weather